 Almost everyone has suffered from a headache at least once in their life, but cluster headaches are another animal.
 There are different types and causes of headaches.

 Cluster headaches are one of the most debilitating types of headaches that exist.
-Hopefully you have never experienced a cluster headache, however if you have and you are researching the the cause and it’s correction then this article is for you!
+Hopefully, you have never experienced a cluster headache, however, if you have and you are researching the cause and its correction then this article is for you!

 Cluster headaches are not common, affecting only 1 percent of the United States population.
 Cluster headaches affect males disproportionately to females by about 4 to 1.
 The onset of a cluster headache is immediate (unlike migraines that are generally gradual) and strike with excruciating levels of pain.

 They are called cluster headaches because they come in “clusters” that usually last from 15 minutes to three hours.
-They typical occur,remit,occur ,remit, and then often go silent for weeks or months.
+They typically occur, remit, occur, remit, and then often go silent for weeks or months.

 Cluster headache sufferers describe the pain associated with this type of headache like a hot red iron bar is being poked behind their eye.
 The pain can also extend into the forehead, cheek area, head, and neck.
 The affected eye can also have associated drooping, redness, sweating and/or tearing.

 Oftentimes people who suffer from cluster headaches also experience a stuffy nose on the same side as the affected eye.
 Nausea and vomiting may or may not be present.
 Cluster headaches can be cyclical and often associated with certain times of the day and seasons.
 Mainstream medical care has no known cause or cure and only treats them with painkilling medications.

 Can Cluster Headaches be Caused by Neck Injury?